Conjugation curvature for Cayley graphs: Directions for future study

-We have seen that only finite groups have positive curvature outside a ball.
-It seems natural to conjecture that negative curvature outside a ball implies exponential growth, and to hope for a similar argument.
+We have seen here that positive curvature outside of a ball signals finiteness for the group, i.e., that the growth function becomes constant.
+At the time of circulating this paper, we conjectured that negative curvature outside of a ball signals exponential growth, which is now proved in a new preprint by Nguyen--Wang \cite{expgrowth}.
+We suspect that stronger group-theoretic conditions are also implied by negative conjugation curvature, such as non-amenability.

+In this paper, we have established that interesting results are already present at $r=1$, i.e., conjugation by generators.
+A future direction to explore is adjusting the radius parameter, making spherical comparisons for fixed $r>1$.
+In particular, for hyperbolic groups, studying $\kappa_r$ for sufficiently large $r$ will give negative curvature.
+Ollivier shows in \cite{ollivier2009} that one can choose $r=r(\delta)$ for a hyperbolic group so that his transportation curvature is uniformly negative.
+Since conjugation curvature lower-bounds transportation curvature, that finding carries over to the present definition for $r=r(S)$.

+As a positive sign for this direction of inquiry, Kropholler--Mallery have recently shown that passing to large $r$ will not wipe out all of the findings of mixed curvature: they show in \cite{krophollermallery} that the positive-density results for $\kappa=0,<0,>0$ persist for large $r$.

+The Kropholler--Mallery paper also proves interesting connections between values of $r$ for which $\kappa_r>0$ and an invariant called dead-end depth in Cayley graphs.
+Suggestively, hyperbolic groups have uniformly bounded dead-end depth, and we've seen that conjugation curvature is positive for only finitely many radii.
+The property of uniformly bounded dead-end depth also holds true in Cayley graphs of virtually abelian groups and groups with more than one end \cite{lehnert}.
+This leads us to conjecture that conjugation curvature at larger radius will eliminate some of the unwanted sources of positive curvature. \begin{Question} Let $(G,S)$ be a finitely generated virtually abelian group or a finitely generated group with more than one end.
+Is there an $r = r(S)$ such that $\kappa_r(g)\leq 0$ for all $g\in G$? \end{Question}

-Finally, one reasonable critique of this definition of curvature is that it is somehow too local, since we based our comparisons on spheres of radius 1.
-Some of the anomalous behavior (such as positive curvature in hyperbolic groups) might be better controlled by evaluating $\kappa^\B_r(x)$ where $r$ is ``tuned" as a function of $|x|$.
-For instance it would be interesting to study the $r=|x|$ case or the $r=\sqrt{|x|}$ case, both for our comparison curvature and for Ollivier's transportation curvature, where these variants could give a promising way to evaluate the curvature of large but finite graphs.
+Finally, two more very natural tweaks to create a more robust invariant would be evaluating averages on balls rather than spheres, and letting $r$ vary with $|x|$.
+Taking $\kappa^\B_r(x)$, where $r$ is ``tuned" as a function of $|x|$, effectively averages over larger selections of group elements.
+For instance it would be interesting to study the $r=|x|$ case or the $r=\sqrt{|x|}$ case, which in particular would lead to negative curvature outside a ball in hyperbolic groups.
+These variants could be profitably studied both for our conjugation curvature and for Ollivier's transportation curvature, giving a promising way to evaluate the curvature of large but finite graphs.
+Making a principled choice of scale is an excellent question for further study.